-While shopping the new Christmas decor from the Hearth & Hand collection at Target, I immediately noticed the simple Gold wire wreaths wrapped in greenery.
-First thought was that I needed it and my second thought was I could DIY this so easily.
+It’s basically Christmas (right?) and I’m already thinking about how I’m going to decorate my home.
+Good news, all the stores have their holiday stuff on display already, so, while I was shopping the Christmas decor from the Hearth & Hand collection at Target, I immediately noticed the simple Gold wire wreaths wrapped in greenery.
+First thought was that I needed it and my second thought was I could DIY this holiday decoration so easily.
 So, I bought a gold metal hoop, some fake Christmas Tree branches, some hot glue, and got to work.
 I was able to make this DIY Gold Wire Wreath in under 15 minutes.
 So, if you are looking for a holiday gift that is Chip and Joanna Gaines inspired, try this one out.

 At target, similar gold wreaths are around $30 each which honestly isn’t a bad price.
 But you can DIY this wreath at home for about $7.00 each, maybe even less!
 I think this makes the perfect Christmas gift and even better, it looks expensive like the DIY feather ornaments I made a few years ago!
 I love when that happens.
 Here is exactly what you need to create this gold wire wreath.

 - Gold Metal Hoop.
 I bought two- one was 12 inches and the other was 8 inches.

 - Fake Cedar Christmas Tree Greenery ( I found one with pine cones on it at Michaels and can’t find it on-line, sorry!

 - Gold Skinny Wire (I barely used any on each wreath..this should last you a long time)

 - Hot Glue Gun with Glue (This one is so inexpensive)